ryokbys/nap-doc/docs/install.md

 You can download `nap-master.zip` file from the site.
 And you can get `nap-master` directory when you unzip the zip file.
-For the ease of following explanation, change the directory name to `nap` as,
+For the ease of following explanation, change the directory name to `nap`.

     $ unzip nap-master.zip
     $ mv nap-master nap